Speak Out Drama Lessons

 • Ensure proper supervision including adequate ratios depending on age, abilities and activities involved and appropriate gender balance for residentials.

-• Ensure clear communication between artist and organisations.
+• Ensure clear communication between artist and organizations.
 Have guidelines for artist.

-• Have a written agreement with any external organisation that an artist is working with.
+• Have a written agreement with any external organization that an artist is working with.

 • Avoid taking a session on your own.
 If this is not possible then it should be in an open environment with the full knowledge and consent of primary carers.